BilGameDev/TinyBlades/README.md

 I have opted for a Raycast based collision detection as opposed to a Physics based system as it can be quite heavy and unreliable in a networked enviroment.

-This project will grow as I understand more about Networking.
+This project will grow as I understand more about Networking as I am still quite new to this.
 I plan to introduce multiple Epic Games Services to this project.